ad4mvojtech/efd/05-storytelling/draft-1.md

 I was always seen as the friendly, approachable kid, known for striking up conversations with strangers while waiting for a doctor's appointment or simply wandering through the shopping mall.

+I would not say that much has changed, it is just I am shy now.

 I was born on a leap year, my birthday is around every four years.
 When there is no 29th of February, we celebrate either on February 28th or March 1st.
 Fortunately, I share this unique birthday "curse" with one other person in my life — my twin sister.